pnp/cli-microsoft365/docs/manual/docs/cmd/aad/sp/sp-get.md

 ## Remarks

-When looking up information about a service principal you should specify either its `appId` or `displayName` but not both.
-If you specify both values, the command will fail with an error.
+Specify either the `appId`, `objectId` or `displayName`.
+If you specify more than one option value, the command will fail with an error.

 ## Examples